picoHz/taxy/docs/content/configuration.md

 # Proxies

-Taxy supports four types of proxies:
+Taxy supports three types of proxies:

 - HTTP / HTTPS
 - TCP / TCP over TLS
+- UDP

 Multiple ports can be bound to a proxy.
 However, it's not possible to bind TCP / TCP over TLS ports to an HTTP / HTTPS proxy and vice versa.